GabeScott/standard-works-vault/General Conference/1988 April - Because of Your Steadiness.md

 I pray that we will take the great opportunity God has given us to prepare ourselves.
 He has trusted us as watchmen of the souls of his children.
 He has given us a way to look forward to the fruit of the gospel by giving us a calling that requires our whole hearts.
 As the boy’s dreams of kicking the winning goal draw him back to persistent practice with that ball, so our vision of the fruits of the gospel will draw us back to persistent repentance and prayer and study and service.

-I pray that the Lord may say of us, as Alma said of his son Shiblon: “And now, my son, I trust that I shall have great joy in you, because of your steadiness and your faithfulness unto God; for as you have commenced in your youth to look to the Lord your God, even so I hope that you will continue in keeping his commandments; for blessed is he that endureth to the end” (Alma 38:2).
+I pray that the Lord may say of us, as Alma said of his son Shiblon: “And now, my son, I trust that I shall have great joy in you, because of your steadiness and your faithfulness unto God; for as you have commenced in your youth to look to the Lord your God, even so I hope that you will continue in keeping his commandments; for blessed is he that endureth to the end” ([[Alma 38.2|Alma 38:2]]).

 I bear testimony that in time and in eternity God will bless our steadiness as we invite his children to come unto Christ.
 In the name of Jesus Christ, amen.